Last updated: March 11, 2021

 |Sticky Tongue Farms||Miner-All Indoor||4,400 IU/kg|

-Pertaining to calcium supplements with extraordinarily high levels of vitamin D3 (Rep-Cal, Flukers) these are best for use with reptiles that are recovering from metabolic bone disease (MBD).
+Pertaining to calcium supplements with extraordinarily high levels of vitamin D3 these are likely to be best used with reptiles that are recovering from metabolic bone disease (MBD).

 If you leave a dish of calcium out for your reptile to lick at will, make sure it doesn’t contain vitamin D3.
-Reptiles may be able to self-regulate their calcium intake, but they’re less able to do so with D3, and can accidentally overdose.
-ReptiFiles does not recommend this practice for any reptile.
+Reptiles are possibly able to self-regulate their calcium intake, but they’re less able to do so with D3, and can accidentally overdose.
+ReptiFiles does not recommend this practice for any reptile, however.

 As you’re choosing a calcium powder, make sure to check the Ingredients label for phosphorus.
 Phosphorus reduces the benefit of the calcium and should be avoided at all costs.

 Warning: Calcium powders can be derived from a variety of sources, including limestone, mineral-rich clay, oyster shells, and lab-created calcium carbonate.
 If you have a shellfish allergy, avoid using calcium powders made from oyster shells, as this can make you “allergic” to your reptile!

 Vitamin A vs. Beta Carotene